HB-Hridoy/QuickDecor/README.md

 # QuickDecor
-An MIT App Inventor 2 extension.
+An extension for MIT App Inventor 2.
 Created by: Hridoy
 Compiled by: FAST